Click here to get an International Health Insurance Quote in 2 minutes or less

 - If a patient tests positive for COVID-19 and they require medical treatment and/or support, they will be taken to and treated at a MOH-designated isolation facility.
 At this time, no private facilities have been designated as COVID-19 isolation facilities.
 In the case of our members, SES will help in all ways possible in terms of liaising with local authorities.
 SES will also, with the authorities’ permission, provide medication, consumables, equipment and our hands-on clinical expertise.

-- If a person is admitted at an isolation centre, SES insurance will cover all of the costs associated with treatment in line with the member’s level of cover.
+- If a person is admitted at an isolation center, SES insurance will cover all of the costs associated with treatment in line with the member’s level of cover.

-- We anticipate that private resources will be mobilised too, but this will be under the directive of the MOH.
+- We anticipate that private resources will be mobilized too, but this will be under the directive of the MOH.

-- If a member is well enough to stay at home, we will do remote check-ins, advise on the appropriate treatment of their symptoms and prescribe medication if necessary.
+- If a patient tests positive for COVID-19 and does not require medical treatment and/or support, they can stay home and self-isolate.
+If the patient is a member, we will do remote check-ins, advise on the appropriate treatment of their symptoms and prescribe medication if necessary.

 - Difficulty breathing or shortness of breath